-It is located at Banjar Village, Buleleng Regency, Bali, only 20 minutes from Singaraja.
-The pools at Banjar Hot Springs are built with stones and adorned with carvings.
-They have water spout resembling dragons’ head.
+It is located at Banjar village, Buleleng regency, only 20 minutes from Lovina Beach.
+The pools at Banjar Hot Springs are built with stones and adorned with Balinese-style carvings.
+The water spout from the dragon’s statue mouth.
 In Balinese belief, dragons are the guardians of rivers, springs, and wells.

 Banjar Hot Springs Opening Hours